ACCT Leadership Institute

 Who Is This Workshop For?

-This workshop will prepare and support Canadians of Chinese descent to serve in public entities or civil society leadership roles to contribute to the continuing development of democratic institutions that are more inclusive and reflective of Canada.
+This workshop will prepare and support Canadians of Asian descent to serve in public entities or civil society leadership roles to contribute to the continuing development of democratic institutions that are more inclusive and reflective of Canada.
 This opportunity is open to accomplished, public minded citizens and/or experts in their fields.

 Founder, ACCT Foundation